BackApp 360 Balance Board Review

 When using any balance board, you may find that standing for long periods becomes more comfortable because you are constantly shifting the weight to different parts of your body rather than staying fixed in any one position.
 Nevertheless, standing on a hard surface is going to exert more pressure than on a softer one, which is why we trialed the BackApp 360 with the iMovR portable anti-fatigue mat on top.
 We didn’t find the mat compromised the safety or restricted our ability to balance on the board in the same way as before, and was indeed more comfortable.
 So far we haven’t found any balance boards with an anti-fatigue mat built in so you might want to consider buying one separately to use alongside your board.

 The one area where we feel the BackApp 360 really falls down is in aesthetics.
 Visually, the board is more suited to a gym than a modern office environment and comes in two rather dull colors – dark grey and light grey.
-If this were the only standing desk balance board you’ve ever seen, you would probably be pretty happy with its appearance, but if you were to look at other products on the market such as the indoboard or the Level by Fluidstance, you might be more interested in finding something with a little more flair.
+If this were the only standing desk balance board you’ve ever seen, you would probably be pretty happy with its appearance, but if you were to look at other products on the market such as the Indo Board or Fluidstance Level, you might be more interested in finding something with a little more flair.
 While Fluidstance’s beautifully designed, albeit expensive, bamboo and aluminum board is one of the few ergonomic accessories that can actually enhance your office décor, the BackApp 360 is more function over form.
 The name doesn’t add much to its appeal either.

 The BackApp 360 is a great option for those looking for adjustability as well as 360-degree movement.
 There are plenty of cheaper fitness balances boards out there that could, in theory, be used in an office setting, but you can’t guarantee the level of tilt will be right for your needs without trying them out beforehand.
 While the BackApp isn’t much to look at and could benefit from a few alterations, its extra features and reasonable price make it a solid contender in the balance board arena.